Catholic University of America: Campus

 In April 2004, CUA purchased 49 acre of land from the Armed Forces Retirement Home.
 It is the largest plot of open space in the District and makes CUA the largest university in D.C. by area.
 There are no plans for the parcel other than to secure it for future growth.

 In 2007, CUA unveiled plans to expand its campus by adding three new dormitories to the north side of campus.
 The first of these, the seven-story Opus Hall, was completed in 2009 in the university's traditional Collegiate Gothic style.
 It houses 420 upper-class students and is Washington's first LEED-certified dormitory.
 Opus Hall is the first residential community to house both male and female students since the 2007 adoption of a single-sex dormitory policy.

+In 2022, Welcome Plaza, located between Fr.
+O’Connell and Gibbons halls, was built to house the 4 ton sculpture Angels Unawares by Canadian artist Timothy Schmalz.
+A fountain was installed below the sculpture, creating an illusion that the boat is sailing forward within Welcome Plaza.

-CUA demolished Conaty and Spellman dormitories, which allowed for the development of Monroe Street by Bozzuto contracting.
+In 2011, CUA demolished Spalding, Conaty and Spellman dormitories, which allowed for the development of Monroe Street by Bozzuto contracting.
 In partnership with the university, Monroe Street Market and the Brookland Arts Walk opened in 2014.
 A CUA Barnes & Noble bookstore opened on Monroe.
 New apartments in the development allow older students the opportunity to reside off campus within walking distance of the university.

 The campus is served by the Brookland-CUA station on the Red Line of the Washington Metro.
 Near the campus are the offices of the United States Conference of Catholic Bishops and the Franciscan Monastery of the Holy Land in America.